sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/03-Spectre/01-spectre-intro.md

 Two types of proofs are submitted onchain:
 - Step Proofs
   - These are submitted only for the epoch where a cross-chain interaction is detected by a Sygma relayer.
-However, depending on the implementation, such as in the case of a Mainnet -> Gnosis route, step proofs are generated every epoch.
+However, depending on the implementation, such as in the case of a Mainnet -> Gnosis route, step proofs are generated every epoch (~3 minutes).
 - Rotate Proofs
   - These are submitted every 256 epoch (or ~27 hours on Ethereum) in order to follow Altair sync committee rotations.